AdobeDocs/commerce-admin.en/help/catalog/category-products-sort.md

 >[!NOTE]
 >
->When sorting category by a product attribute, products with the same attribute values are also sorted by their _[!UICONTROL Product ID]_ in the ascending order.
+>When sorting a category by a product attribute, products with the same attribute values are also sorted by their _[!UICONTROL Product ID]_ in the ascending order.

 In the _[!UICONTROL Products in Category]_ section, click the tiles ( ![View tiles](../assets/icon-view-tiles.png) ) icon to show the product tiles in a grid.
 Use either the manual or automatic method to sort the products.